Ecwid/ecwid-api-docs/includes/_products.md

 --------- | -----------| -----------
 500 | Uploading of the file failed or there was an internal server error while processing a file 404 | Product is not found
-413 | The file is too large
-400 | Request parameters are malformed
+413 | The file is too large (Maximum allowed size is 100Mb) 400 | Request parameters are malformed
 402 | The functionality/method is not available on the merchant plan